Gad Guard: Story

 Several hundred years in the future, the natural resources of the Earth are exhausted, and the progression of the human race has stagnated.
-Hajiki Sanada, a delivery boy, lives with mother and sister in Unit Blue, in the impoverished part of the Unit known as 'Night Town'.
+Hajiki Sanada, a delivery boy, lives with his widowed mother Kyoko and younger sister Satsuki in Unit Blue, in the impoverished part of the Unit known as 'Night Town'.
 While delivering a package, he unwittingly stumbles upon a 'Gad', a mysterious device that reacts to the strong feelings of a nearby person.
 The Gad transforms, taking on the form of a humanoid robot referred to as a 'Techode'.
 Hajiki soon discovers he isn't the only one who has had contact with a Gad, and that contact with one doesn't always end well.
 The series follows his struggles to cope with his new friends, his techode, and his life in Night Town.

 Setting

 Unit Blue

 The central Unit in which Gad Guard takes place is Unit Blue, which is separated into three levels: Gold Town, Day Town and Night Town.

 Gold Town is the upper-class area, where the wealthy and well-off live in comfort and luxury, and plays host to Global Electronics, the foremost provider of electricity in Unit Blue, a commodity not everyone can afford to have all the time.
 The characters Takumi Kisaragi and Aiko Mary Harmony live in Gold Town.

 Day Town is a middle-class area, equipped with running water and electricity and is busy and metropolitan in most places.
 The character Arashi Shinozuka is originally from this area where her father owns a karate dojo.
 While not as perfect as Gold Town, Day Town is seen by people on the other side of the tracks as the place where they'd rather be.

 Night Town is the ghetto of Unit Blue, and is called "Night Town" because all the electrical power shuts off at midnight and does not come back until dawn.
 In Night Town gangs and punks run the streets, and all the local kids go to school at a church, taught by a nun and a young teacher, in hopes of giving them what they need to escape their meagre living.
 Leaving something outside at night is guaranteed to have it stolen, and even walking around in broad daylight can be dangerous.
 Night Town is the dank and grimy setting for most of Gad Guard, where Hajiki and his family live along with Katana, the Jacque Bruno Gang and a host of other characters.